eagle-io/docs/source/faq/index.rst

 	.. image:: transports-file.png
 		:scale: 25 %

+You can also import and upload data manually from local files.

 Can I upload other types of files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Eagle.io supports uploading files of any type.
 You can manually upload files through the interface or use an :ref:`Attachment Source <node-configuration-attachmentsource>` for automated uploads.
-Please note that attachment storage incurs a fee on the owners account.
 All content and files uploaded must comply with our `Acceptable Use Policy <https://eagle.io/policies/acceptableuse>`_.

 Cameras